harshilgandhi3199/aws-developer-projects/s3-demo/scripts/cloudfront/README.md

 # CloudFront CDN Implementation with S3 Origin

-This directory contains a complete implementation of AWS CloudFront Content Delivery Network (CDN) with S3 as the origin, designed to serve a React application with optimized caching strategies.
+This directory contains a complete implementation of AWS CloudFront Content Delivery Network (CDN) with S3 as the origin, designed to serve a React application with optimized caching strategies and premium content protection via signed URLs.

 ## Table of Contents